-We are delighted to invite you to invest in Solar for Schools Community Benefit Society through our 7th public Solar Bond Offer.
-This Bond Offer, which matures in October 2027, will enable us to fund solar on about 25 more schools as well as take over the funding and management of solar panels on about 50 schools with older systems.
-They will then all be able to benefit from the profit sharing and education schemes offered by the CBS to all the schools it supports.
+Former Governor, CBS Director Head of Electricity Network Development, National Grid We are delighted to invite you to invest in Solar for Schools Community Benefit Society through our 8th public Solar Bond Offer.
+This Bond Offer, which matures on 31^{st} October 2028, will enable us to fund or partly fund approximately 1.5MW of solar on the next 20-25 schools in development.
+These schools will then collectively cut CO_2 emissions by about 300 tonnes a year while saving money, benefiting from the profit sharing and education schemes offered by the CBS to all the schools it supports.